adrian-morelos/wiki_challenge/README.md

 #### 8) Your module should include functional tests and relevant documentation.
 Module Coding standard checked with [Coder Sniffer](https://www.drupal.org/project/coder) Version 8.2.12.

+Module Tested on Drupal 8.6.3 using a basic [Drupal VM](https://www.drupalvm.com/) installation.

-*@todo* Unit testing of the module will be include in the next release.
+*@todo*  - Unit testing of the module will be include in the next release.